GitTimeraider/LooseLinuxScripts/Backup/README.md

 ### How does it work

 When backing up, it saves an .tar.gz in a specified location.
 That .tar contains all data on the system.<br />
 During the backup an progress bar appears.
 Do not take that to serious as it will often be incorrect.
-The progress bar is based on the size of the previous backup and tries predicting from there thus usually either ends slightly earlier or slightly later than 100%.
+The progress bar is based on the size of the previous backup and tries predicting from there thus usually either ends slightly earlier or slightly later than 100%.<br />
+This is also why the first run, it will be extremely off due to having no comparison file

 ### Variables that can be changed in the script: